Are deep learning models superior for missing data imputation in large surveys? Evidence from an empirical comparison: Abstract

 \section{Abstract}

-Multiple imputation (MI) is the state-of-the-art approach for dealing with missing data arising from non-response in sample surveys.
-Multiple imputation by chained equations (MICE) is the most widely used MI method, but it lacks theoretical foundation and is computationally intensive.
-Recently, MI methods based on deep learning models have been developed with encouraging results in small studies.
-However, there has been limited research on systematically evaluating their performance in realistic settings comparing to MICE, particularly in large-scale surveys.
-This paper provides a general framework for using simulations based on real survey data and several performance metrics to compare MI methods.
-We conduct extensive simulation studies based on the American Community Survey data to compare repeated sampling properties of four machine learning based MI methods: MICE with classification trees, MICE with random forests, generative adversarial imputation network, and multiple imputation using denoising autoencoders.
-We find the deep learning based MI methods dominate MICE in terms of computational time; however, MICE with classification trees consistently outperforms the deep learning MI methods in terms of bias, mean squared error, and coverage under a range of realistic settings.
+Multiple imputation (MI) is a popular approach for dealing with missing data arising from non-response in sample surveys.
+Multiple imputation by chained equations (MICE) is one of the most widely used MI algorithms for multivariate data, but it lacks theoretical foundation and is computationally intensive.
+Recently, missing data imputation methods based on deep learning models have been developed with encouraging results in small studies.
+However, there has been limited research on evaluating their performance in realistic settings compared to MICE, particularly in big surveys.
+We conduct extensive simulation studies based on a subsample of the American Community Survey to compare the repeated sampling properties of four machine learning based MI methods: MICE with classification trees, MICE with random forests, generative adversarial imputation networks, and multiple imputation using denoising autoencoders.
+We find the deep learning imputation methods are superior to MICE in terms of computational time.
+However, with the default choice of hyperparameters in the common software packages, MICE with classification trees consistently outperforms, often by a large margin, the deep learning imputation methods in terms of bias, mean squared error, and coverage under a range of realistic settings.